 Yanny has exhibited work in two exhibitions at the National Botanic Gardens in connection with the Irish Society of Botanical Artists: Aibítir: The Irish Alphabet in Botanical Art (2014) and Plandaí Oidhreachta; Heritage Irish Plants (2016).

-She shows annually with the Olivier Cornet Gallery at VUE in the RHA, as well as the annual Watercolour Society of Ireland, The Dublin Painting & Sketching Club and the Botanical and Floral Art in Bloom exhibitions, the latter held during the Bloom Gardens Festival in Dublin.
+She exhibits her work regularly with the Olivier Cornet Gallery, as well as annually with the Watercolour Society of Ireland, The Dublin Painting & Sketching Club and the Botanical and Floral Art at the Bloom Gardens Festival.

 Yanny also carries out private commissions.

-The National Gallery of Ireland - The National Museum of Ireland - Dr. Shirley Sherwood Collection, UK - OPW Wicklow Mountains National Park, Co.
-Wicklow - Connemara National Park - HSE Community Nursing Unit at Clonskeagh - Byrne Group, Greystones, Co.
-Wicklow - private collections.
+The National Gallery of Ireland - The National Museum of Ireland - Dr. Shirley Sherwood Collection in the UK - The Office of Public Works State Collection including at the Wicklow Mountains National Park, Co.
+Wicklow - Connemara National Park - HSE Community Nursing Unit at Clonskeagh.

-Yanny is a member of The Watercolour Society of Ireland, The Irish Society of Botanical Artists, Visual Artists Ireland, Dublin Painting & Sketching Club, Signal Arts Centre Society and Dublin Naturalists Field Club.
+Yanny is a member of The Watercolour Society of Ireland, The Irish Society of Botanical Artists, Visual Artists Ireland, Dublin Painting & Sketching Club, Signal Arts Society, and is represented by the Olivier Cornet Gallery in Dublin.

 2017 Golden Fleece Merit Award.